google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes KLL16 sketches as `BYTES` and merges them, then extracts a single quantile from the merged sketch.
+Takes KLL sketches as `BYTES` and merges them, then extracts a single quantile from the merged sketch.
 The `phi` argument specifies the quantile to return as a fraction of the total number of rows in the input, normalized between 0 and 1.
 This means that the function will return a value *v* such that